LeonardoGaldino/ConcurrencyExercises/firstsPrimes/README.md

 # Computing primes in parallel

-This package is suppose to use parallel sieve algorithm to compute a list of primes from 2..N.
+This package is supposed to use parallel sieve algorithm to compute a list of primes from 2..N.